Neuroscience & Brain Health

 Lewy Body Dementia

+Patients with Lewy body dementia may experience hallucinations, fluctuating cognition, Parkinson-like movement symptoms, and sleep abnormalities.
 This condition is often misdiagnosed without specialist evaluation.

 Signs You Should See a Neurodegenerative Specialist

 Patients often wait months or years before seeking specialty care.
 Earlier evaluation frequently provides better opportunities for planning and treatment.
+Consider an evaluation if you notice:

 Memory problems that worsen over time

-Difficulty performing familiar activities
+Difficulty with familiar activities

 Personality or mood changes